samsuddin1234567/XHUNTER-Backdor-Payload/README.md

 * The main reason, I did started on this project is to simplify the problem of **connection** between attacker and victim.[Eliminated all port forwarding and over the internet issues]
 * Followed by, I wanted to have control over victims using smartphone📱 with a simple UI app rather then a pc💻 or remote virtual machine🖥 with command line interface.

 Of course, no one will serve all features since your needs may be different.
 So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.😀
+You may also suggest changes by forking this repo and creating a pull request or opening an issue.👿

 <p align="right">(<a href="#top">back to top</a>)</p>